SohamSarvaiya/CategoryApp/README.md

-This app demonstrates a clean and modern architecture for Android development as of December 2024.
+"Explore the Latest in Android Development with Jetpack Compose" This app demonstrates a clean and modern architecture for Android development as of December 2024.
 Built with Jetpack Compose, it features:

 MVVM Architecture: Streamlined UI state management with ViewModels.